Associate Professors: Peluso, Sprechini

-All majors must successfully complete four semesters of MATH 449.
+All majors must successfully complete one course from MATH 440, 441 or 442.

-The following course, when scheduled as a W course, counts toward the Writing Requirement: MATH 234 and 434.
+The following courses, when scheduled as a W courses, counts toward the Writing Requirement: MATH 234 and 434.

 A minor in mathematics consists of MATH 128 (or exemption by examination), 129 (or exemption by examination) 130, 234, 238, and one additional 4-credit course selected from CPTR 125, MATH 123, or any mathematics course numbered 200 or above.

 A computer-based program of instruction in basic algebra including arithmetic and decimals, fractions, the real number line, factoring, solutions to linear and quadratic equations, graphs of linear and quadratic functions, expressions with rational exponents, algebraic functions, exponential functions, and inequalities.
 Open only to students with math placement level of 1 or 2.
 2 credits.